---

 ## Key Takeaways

-- **Verify in a real browser during development.** Shiplight Plugin lets AI coding agents validate UI changes before code review.
+- **Verify in a real browser during development.** Shiplight lets AI coding agents validate UI changes before code review.

 - **Generate stable regression tests automatically.** Verifications become YAML test files that self-heal when the UI changes.